schinma/Morpion/README.md

-# Nano React App Default Javascript Template
+# Tictactoe game

-The default template project for [nano-react-app](https://github.com/adrianmcli/nano-react-app).
+This is a tictactoe game inspired by the React tutorial.

 - `npm start` — This will spawn a development server with a default port of `1234`.
 - `npm run build` — This will output a production build in the `dist` directory.